A New Approximation Technique for Resource-Allocation Problems: Random Matchings with Linear Constraints, and GAP with Capacity Constraints

-\begin{lemma} Let $X$ denote the final rounded vector.
-Algorithm \textbf{Sched-Cap} returns a schedule, where with probability one: (i) all capacity-constraints on the machines are satisfied, and (ii) for all $i$, $\sum_{j \in J} X_{i.j}p_{i,j} < \sum_{j}x_{i,j}^{*}p_{i,j} + \text{max}_{j \in J:~x^{*}_{i,j}\in (0,1)}p_{i,j}$. \end{lemma} \begin{proof} Part (i) mostly follows from the fact that we never drop any capacity constraint; the only care to be taken is for machines $i$ that end up in $M_1$ and hence have their capacity-constraint dropped.
-However, as argued soon after the description of the three steps of an iteration, note that such a machine cannot have a tight capacity-constraint when such a constraint was dropped; hence, even if the remaining job $j$ got assigned finally to $i$, its capacity constraint cannot be violated.
+\begin{proof} For part (i), the only care to be taken is for machines $i$ that end up in $M_1$ and hence have their capacity-constraint dropped.
+However, as argued soon after the description of the three steps of an iteration, note that such a machine cannot have a tight capacity-constraint when this constraint was dropped; hence, even if the remaining job $j$ got assigned finally to $i$, its capacity constraint cannot be violated.